 Documents not available in Andersen Library may be available in other libraries, including other selective federal depositories in the state.
 Wisconsin's two comprehensive federal depository libraries are nearby: UW-Madison Memorial Library (designated 1939) and Milwaukee Public Library (designated 1861).

 Andersen Library is one of more than 40 libraries participating in the Wisconsin Document Depository Program, the purpose of which is to ensure free public access to state agency documents.
 Andersen Library is a partial depository, with an emphasis on education, labor, economic, and legislative materials.
-The library also provides public access to state government resources and law resources on the Internet at library computer workstations with downloading and printing capabilities.
+The Library also provides public access to state government resources and law/legal research resources on the Internet at Library computer workstations with downloading and printing capabilities.

 Wisconsin government documents in Andersen Library are located on the east end of the main/second floor (near the Reference Desk).
-The online catalog lists all Wisconsin documents available in the collection.
+The HALCat (Harold Andersen Library) online catalog lists all Wisconsin documents available in the collection.

 Wisconsin documents that are not available in Andersen Library may be available from other libraries.
 The most comprehensive collection of Wisconsin documents is at the State Historical Society Library on the UW-Madison campus.

-All intergovernmental organization publications held by Andersen Library are listed in the HALCat online Library catalog.
+All intergovernmental organization publications held by Andersen Library are listed in the HALCat (Harold Andersen Library) online catalog.
 Most of these publications are included in the 3rd-floor Main Collection of books.
-The Library also provides public access to international government resources and law resources on the Internet at library computer workstations with downloading and printing capabilities.
+The Library also provides public access to international government resources and law/legal research resources on the Internet at Library computer workstations with downloading and printing capabilities.